-Along with proper insulin injections, it is important to reduce stress, become educated about the disease and be diligent about monitoring your blood sugar and administering your insulin correctly.
-Good management of Type 1 diabetes is crucial to prevent major health complications later in life.
+There's a lot more to navigating diabetes successfully than staying on top of your insulin injections.
+It is also important to manage your stress levels, educate yourself about the disease and be diligent about monitoring your blood sugar levels.
+The proper management of Type 1 diabetes is crucial to preventing major health complications later in life.

 When the body is under stress blood sugar levels increase.
 This can be especially challenging for someone with Type 1 diabetes because they do not have the proper amount of insulin to bring the blood sugar into balance.
 Therefore, people with Type 1 diabetes who are stressed should engage in activities that reduce stress, such as deep breathing, meditation, yoga and other forms of exercise.
 Also, depression is very common in those with Type 1 diabetes, therefore counseling is usually necessary.
 Of course these activities do not take the place of insulin, but they may help in the overall management of the condition.

 An important aspect of the treatment of diabetes involves education.
 This is usually done at the time of diagnosis and at scheduled follow-up visits (e.g., at one week, one month and then every three months).
 Education is usually done by a certified diabetes educator, a physician, a dietitian and a social worker or psychologist.
 Initial survival skills — such as blood sugar testing, learning to draw and give injections of insulin, education about foods, measuring ketones and how to detect and treat low blood sugar — are essential at the time of diagnosis.